QWavey/ESP32-S3-Waveshare-OLED-Watch/README.md

 ## Contributing

 Contributions are welcome!
-Please submit issues and pull requests on the project reposito
+Please submit issues and pull requests on the project repository

+THESE ARE ALL SUBJECT TO CHANGE